-6.1 P 6.1 Planning AI 🔬 🕤 Intent Assess local government planning efforts for biodiversity and ecosy ty and ecosystem services.
-Instructions Local government adoption of one or more local plans that together address of the 6 themes in this index, with specific indicators, actions and goals.
-Score the advanced or basic indicator as follows: that together address each ctions and goals.
-Basic: Partial adoption or implementation (of at least one indicator under a minimum of three themes) is required for scoring.
-Advanced: Complete adoption or implementation (of at least one indicator under each of the six themes) is required for scoring.
-Alternatives Complete Singapore Index indicator 17 and 18 (based on 2021 version). on 2021 version).
-Resources Urban Biodiversity Hub database of biod iversity plans.
-Scoring Score this indicator as follows: ++ Plan(s) currently being implemented + Plan(s) adopted but not yet implemented • Policies or plans proposed but not yet adopted - Incomplete or out of date policies or plans Data deficient
+Planning HI 살 💎 Intent Assess local government planning efforts for biodiversity and ecosystem services.
+Instructions Local government adoption of one or more local plans that together address each of the 6 themes in this index, with specific indicators, actions and goals.
+Score the advanced or basic indicator as follows: Basic: Partial adoption or implementation (of at least one indicator under a minimum of three themes) is required for scoring. at least one in option or implementation (of ndicator under each of the required for scoring.
+Alternatives Complete Singapore Index indicator 17 and 18 (based on 2021 version).
+Resources Urban Biodiversity Hub database of biod Urban Biodiversity Hub database of biodiversity plans.
+Scoring Score this indicator as follows: ++ Plan(s) currently being implemented + Plan(s) adopted but not yet implemented Policies or plans proposed but not yet adopted - Incomplete or out of date policies or plans Data deficient

-6.2 L aw & Policy AII 🔬 📎 Intent Assess government regulatory efforts for biodiversity and ecosystem services. ns Government adoption of local policies and bylaws (together referred to as regulations) that commit to the enforcement, implementation, or direct support needed to improve the indicators measured in each of the themes of this index.
+2 Law & Policy , AI 🔬 🕤 Intent Assess government regulatory efforts for biodiversity and ecosystem services.
+Instructions Government adoption of local policies and bylaws (together referred to as regulations) that commit to the enforcement, implementation, or direct support needed to improve the indicators measured in each of the themes of this index.
 Note that plans are not covered here, but are rather in the previous indicator topic.
-Score the advanced or basic indicator as follows: Instructions Basic:Advanced:Supporting regulations for at least one indicator under a minimum of three themes are required.Supporting regulation indicator under each are required. gulations for at least one er each of the six themes Alternatives None Resources s IUCN's World Commission on Environmental Law (WCEL), World Declaration on the Environmental Rule of Law and Framework for Assessing and Improving Law for Sustainability, ECOLEX environmental law database.
-EL), World Declaration on essing and Improving Law e.
-Scoring Score this indicator as follows: ++ Local bylaws for each theme actively enforced + Progress made on adoption of local bylaws • Overarching policy commitment only - No current commitment I
+Score the advanced or basic indicator as follows: Basic: Supporting regulations for at least one indicator under a minimum of three themes are required. • • • gulations for at least one er each of the six themes Alternatives None Resources IUCN's World Commission on Environmental Law (WCEL), World Declaration on the Environmental Rule of Law and Framework for Assessing and Improving Law for Sustainability, ECOLEX environmental law database.
+Scoring Score this indicator as follows: ++ Local bylaws for each theme acti + Progress made on adoption of lo • Overarching policy commitment - No current commitment cal bylaws

-6.3 E ducation HI 🔬 🕥

-Intent Assess depth of educational programs for biodiversity a and ecosystem services.

-Instructions Total number of hours members of the public have sper or learners in educational programs (formal or informal) themes listed in this index including citizen science, guid research, formal classes, or primary/secondary education nt participating as leaders, covering any of the ded nature walks, student on.
+6.3 E ducation Intent Assess depth of educational programs for biodiversity and ecosystem services.
+Instructions Total number of hours members of the public have spent participating as leaders, or learners in educational programs (formal or informal) covering any of the themes listed in this index including citizen science, guided nature walks, student research, formal classes, or primary/secondary education.
+Alternatives None Resources IUCN Commission on Education and Communication CBD Communication, Education and Public Awareness (CEPA) programme, including Biodiversity Education resources Scoring Score this indicator as follows: ++ Multi-year positive trend established + Positive trend observed Baseline measured, trend undetermined - Negative trend observed Data deficient

-Alternatives None

-Resources ; (CEPA) programme,

-Scoring

-++ Multi-year positive trend established + Positive trend observed • Baseline measured, trend undetermined - Negative trend observed

-6.4 M lanagement Intent Assess government-supported management of natural spaces and resources.
-Instructions Measure the total hectares of natural areas in the city following: • An officially adopted sustainable management integrated pest management while reducing on the city of the Measure the total hectares of natural areas in the city with at least one of the following: An officially adopted sustainable management plan that encourages integrated pest management while reducing or eliminating: Fertilizers pesticide application (including rodenticides), and Motorized mowing and other motorized tool use An active co-management program with local community groups Stewardship by local indigenous group(s) Alternatives Complete Singapore Index indicator 19 (based on 2021 version).
+6.4 Management Intent Assess government-supported management of natural spaces and resources.
+Instructions Measure the total hectares of natural areas in the city with at least one of the following: An officially adopted sustainable management plan that encourages integrated pest management while reducing or eliminating: Fertilizers pesticide application (including rodenticides), and Motorized mowing and other motorized tool use An active co-management program with local community groups Stewardship by local indigenous group(s) Alternatives Complete Singapore Index indicator 19 (based on 2021 version).
 Protected Area Management Effectiveness (PAME) methodologies may alternately be used.
-Resources None Scoring Score this indicator as follows: ++ Multi-year positive trend established + Positive trend observed • Baseline measured, trend undetermined - Negative trend observed Data deficient
+Resources None Scoring Score this indicator as follows: ++ Multi-year positive trend established + Positive trend observed Baseline measured, trend undetermined - Negative trend observed Data deficient